-Filtering Reading Pharr, et al., Physically Based Rendering (Chapter 7) Smith (1995), A Pixel Is Not A Little Square!
+Sampling theory and filtering Reading Pharr, et al., Physically Based Rendering (Chapter 7) Smith (1995), A Pixel Is Not A Little Square!
 Mitchell & Netravali (1988), Reconstruction filters in computer-graphics Search for sampling theory

 Here are some reading links

 Check for instance our course book.
 It covers sampling and reconstructing quite extensively, including more sampling theory and comparisons between the different filter types.